Seller’s Pre-Listing Inspection

 Home inspections have the power to send all parties back to the negotiation table.
 As such, some sellers are taking the precautionary step of having an inspection done before listing the home for sale.
 Eventually, your buyers are going to request for and conduct an inspection.
 You may as well know what they are going to find by getting there first.

-Put yourself in a stronger position for negotiations, and maximize your sale price, by having your home inspected before listing it on the market.
-If you choose to make repairs before listing, you’ll have plenty of time.
-Fix issues at your leisure, with no looming deadlines.
+Be prepared for negotiations and increase your sale price by having your home inspected before listing it for sale.
+If you decide to make repairs before listing, then you’ll have plenty of time.

-It’s your home.
-You probably know it inside and out.
-However, you might underestimate or not even notice some issues.
-A home inspection is still incredibly helpful because a home inspector is trained to notice things that most people won’t.
-Your home inspector also has a lot of experience to draw on when assessing any problems they encounter.
+This is your home.
+You know it better than anyone else.
+However, there’s still things you might not know or forgot.
+A home inspection is very helpful because a home inspector is trained to notice things that most people do not think about.
+We have a lot of experience to count on when assessing any problems you might encounter.

-Although normally used for home buyers, pre-listing inspections are becoming more common.
+Although it is typically more common for home buyers, pre-listing inspections are becoming the norm.

-Go into negotiations with more control and ensure a quicker, smoother transaction.
-Findings from a buyer’s inspection can catch you off guard, just as it can the buyer.
-If that happens, then you’ll be under pressure to correct the problem quickly or lower the price.
-If a major problem is discovered, or negotiations break down, then the transaction is in jeopardy.
-And when a deal falls through, no one wins.
+Have negotiations with more authority and get a faster, smoother deal.
+What you learn from a buyer’s inspection can throw a wrench into your plans.
+If this happens, then you’ll be under constrains to fix the issue quickly or lower the sale price.
+If a large issue is discovered, or negotiations aren’t working, then the sale is at risk of failing.
+When a sale falls through, no one wins in the end.